Anakinskywalker-14bby/Calculator_app/README.md

 - **Interactive GUI:** A window with a text entry field at the top displays user inputs and results.
 Below it, a grid of buttons allows users to input digits, operators, and control functions.
 - **Arithmetic Operations:** Supports addition (+), subtraction (-), multiplication (*), and division (/), enabling users to perform calculations like `7 + 5` or `100 / 4`.
+- **Decimal Calculations:** Includes a decimal point (.) button for floating-point arithmetic.
+- **Squaring:** The "x²" button squares the current value in the display.
+- **Square Root:** The "√" button computes the square root of the current value.
+- **Pi Multiplication:** The "π" button multiplies the current value by π (pi).
 - **Clear Functionality:** A "C" button resets the display to an empty state, allowing users to start a new calculation.
-- **Error Handling:** Invalid inputs, such as division by zero (e.g., `100 / 0`), trigger a pop-up error message to inform the user of the issue.
+- **Error Handling:** Invalid inputs, such as division by zero or invalid expressions, trigger a pop-up error message to inform the user of the issue.
 - **Event-Driven Design:** Clicking buttons triggers specific actions, such as appending digits to the input string, clearing the display, or evaluating the expression when "=" is pressed.

 ---